 When it comes to Logo Design Inspiration, there are few names better that are better respected than Jacob Cass from Just Creative.

-Jacob has worked on some high profiles brands and sites and he is very generous when it comes to sharing his advice with other creators and logo companies.
+Jacob has worked on some high profiles brands and sites and he is very generous when it comes to sharing his advice with other creators and logo design companies.

 And what do you know, he has a ton of great ideas when it comes to logo design.